Have Questions About How Probate Works?

 Probate is the court-supervised legal process of administering a deceased person’s estate and paying all debts.
 Probate is often a lengthy and costly process.
 Many of our clients at Evergreen Elder Law have questions about how probate works in the Eastern Washington area.
 Below, you’ll find answers listed for frequently asked probate questions.
 If you’re ready to discuss the probate process with an experienced probate attorney in Eastern Washington, we encourage you to reach out to us via phone at (509) 325-5222 or via email to set up a free 60-minute initial consultation.
 Our skilled legal team is available to answer any additional questions you may have.

 How Long Does Probate Typically Take?

-The probate process in Spokane, WA can vary anywhere from four months up to a year.
+The probate process in Eastern Washington, WA can vary anywhere from four months up to a year.
 However, it can take even longer than that for complicated or contested estates.
 Probate is a complicated process with many moving pieces.
 The process can take several years if family members challenge the estate or find themselves at odds with the bequests.

 Is There Any Way You Can Avoid Probate?